SathyaPriya-N/Digital-Clock/README.md

 #Alarm Clock

 In this ,the alarm clock is created with the help of sound functions like Beep(),Sound(),nosound(),delay() & Sleep()._
-Alarm time is set with our digital clocl.When the time of digital clock concide with the alarm clcok it gives us an beep sound.
+Alarm time is set with our digital clock.When the time of digital clock coincide with the alarm clock it gives us an beep sound.

 ![Screenshot (43)](https://user-images.githubusercontent.com/74854579/125558058-b4eb670d-1d79-489b-8b6a-5003fee8facf.png)